 It's important to answer these questions about puberty honestly and openly — but don't always wait for your child to initiate a discussion.
 By the time kids are 8 years old, they should know what physical and emotional changes are associated with puberty.
 That may seem young, but consider this: some girls are wearing training bras by then and some boys' voices begin to change just a few years later.

 On average, boys begin going through puberty a little later than girls, usually around age 10 or 11.
-But they may begin to develop sexually or have their first ejaculation without looking older or developing facial hair first.
+But they may begin to develop sexually or have their first ejaculation without looking older.

-Just as it helps adults to know what to expect with changes such as moving to a new home or working for a new company, kids should know about puberty beforehand.
+Just as it helps adults to know what to expect with changes such as moving to a new home or working for a new company, kids should know about puberty ahead of time.

 Many kids receive some sex education at school.
 Often, though, the lessons are segregated, and the girls hear primarily about menstruation and training bras while the boys hear about erections and changing voices.
 It's important that girls learn about the changes boys go through and boys learn about those affecting girls, so check with teachers about their lesson plans so you know what gaps need to be filled.
 It's a good idea to review the lessons with your child, since kids often still have questions about certain topics.

-When talking to kids about puberty, it's important to offer reassurance that these changes are normal.
-Puberty brings about so many changes.
-It's easy for a child to feel insecure, and as if he or she is the only one experiencing these changes.
+When talking to kids about puberty, it's important to be reassuring.
+Puberty brings about so many changes that it's easy for kids to feel insecure and alone.

-Many times, adolescents will express insecurity about their appearance as they go through puberty, but it can help them to know that everyone goes through the same things and that there's a huge amount of normal variation in their timing.
+Often, kids entering puberty feel insecure about their appearance, but it can help them to know that everyone goes through these changes, many of them awkward.
+They also should know that the timing of these changes can vary greatly.
 Acne, mood changes, growth spurts, and hormonal changes — it's all part of growing up and everyone goes through it, but not always at the same pace.

 Girls may begin puberty as early as second or third grade, and it can be upsetting if your daughter is the first one to get a training bra, for example.
 She may feel alone and awkward or like all eyes are on her in the school locker room.